Orofacial Myofunctional Therapy

 Get to Know Us

-Katie Smoron, RDH, OMT, provides myofunctional therapy in Mt.
-Prospect Illinois.
+Dr. Katie Smoron, D.C. with Chicago Craniofacial Pain & Rehabilitation provides myofunctional therapy in the Mt.
+Prospect office.
 She has studied myofunctional therapy through both the IAOM and AOMT organizations.
 She also has training in Buteyko Breathing, TMD and Craniosacral therapy.

-All OMT appointments are scheduled with our OMT Therapist, Katie.
-OMT appointment times may vary based on availability and may not align with the orthodontic practice hours.
+All OMT appointments are scheduled with our OMT Therapist, Dr. Katie.